MiddletonCommunityVoice/services-list/content/jobs/langley-library.md

 ### Information
-One to One and group sessions available or group sessions on Family History, IT or Jobseekers
+One to One and group sessions available on Family History, Computers or Jobseekers which can include CVs and a Mock Interview.

 ### Opening Times
-* Sessions Mon and Tue 10 - 12 midday
+* Sessions Mon and Tue